Kelsey Davis

-Kelsey Laine Davis (born May 14, 1987) is an American soccer player from Thousand Oaks, California.
-She was a goalkeeper for the Boston Breakers and Chicago Redstars of Women's Professional Soccer and the United States U-23 women's national soccer team.
+Kelsey Laine Davis (born May 14, 1987) is an American soccer player, coach, and Episcopal priest from Thousand Oaks, California.
+She played goalkeeper for the Boston Breakers and Chicago Red Stars of Women's Professional Soccer and the United States U-23 women's national soccer team.
+After her playing and coaching career, Davis was ordained as a priest in The Episcopal Church, where she currently serves as Bishop's Deputy for Disaster Response & Recovery for the Episcopal Diocese of Western North Carolina and Vicar of St. George's Episcopal Church in Asheville, North Carolina.
+She is co-founder of the sports ministry organization Christian Athlete Circles and co-author, with Rev. Claire Brown, of The Athlete Devotional: 40 Days of Spiritual Practice.

-Career
+Playing Career

 National Team career

 Davis played in the 2004 FIFA U-19 Women's World Championship in Thailand and the 2006 FIFA U-20 Women's World Championship in Russia.

 In May 2009, Davis was named to the senior national team roster for two games against Canada.
 During an exhibition game with the United States U-23 women's national soccer team in June against F.C.
 Indiana, Davis fractured her jaw and was unable to compete with the U-23 team later that summer in England.

 Davis returned to the U-23 national team in May 2010 and was the starting goalkeeper in two matches between the Germany U-23 national team and the South Korea U-20 national team, sharing the captain's armband with Lauren Fowlkes and Kylie Wright.